MarioSCT/master_kschool/README.md

 # master_kschool
-This repo contains my work in kschool
+This repo contains my work at kschool